 An environmental champion in the legislature and a veteran of the environmental management field, Kolb was one of the legislature’s most consistent and vigorous defenders of clean water, clear air and public health during his six years as State Representative from the 53rd District.
 He was instrumental in important environmental legislation, including joint planning commissions, land bank authorities, lead poisoning prevention for children, regulation of dangerous polybrominated biphenyl ethers (PBDEs), establishment of a fund to help clean up leaking underground storage tanks, and numerous land-use initiatives.
 Kolb graduated from the University of Michigan's School of Natural Resources and Environment.

-Executive Vice President, Global Business Development
+Executive Vice President, Americas

 Loch McCabe founded Shepherd Advisors in 2000 with the belief that the key to a truly sustainable future is to grow businesses which enhance our wealth and environment at the same time.
 Mr. McCabe has been involved in the formation of the Clean Tech sector from “day one.”
 In the late ‘80s he helped design and raise money for commercial and municipal recycling programs.
 In the ‘90s, he built the Environmental Capital Network, which facilitated over $50 million in early-stage investments to Clean Tech companies nationwide.
 He has a knack for recognizing opportunities, developing stories, and working with others to secure needed resources.
 He backs up his instincts and enthusiasm with analysis and due diligence that fosters clearer thinking and action.
 At Shepherd, Mr. McCabe focuses on strategy, market development, and financing.